Poll: U.S. stocks’ rally may be near peak, but some gains ahead

 Some strategists remain upbeat on some of the biggest beneficiaries of the Trump rally including financials, and many expect stronger economic growth to help earnings more than anything else.

-The S&P 500 is trading at nearly 18 times expected earnings, well above its long-term average of 15, according to Thomson Reuters data.
+The S&P 500 is trading at nearly 18 times expected earnings, well above its long-term average of 15, Thomson Reuters data shows.

-While analysts expect S&P 500 profit growth of 11 per cent this year - a big increase over 2016’s 1.4-percent growth - investors worry whether it will be enough to justify current prices.
+While analysts expect S&P 500 profit growth of 10.9 per cent this year - a big increase over 2016’s 1.4-per-cent growth, according to Reuters data - investors worry whether it will be enough to justify current prices.

-Of all Mr. Trump’s election promises, tax reform could have the biggest impact on earnings, so “if we get corporate tax reform light, that could disappoint,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
+Of all Trump’s election promises, tax reform could have the biggest impact on earnings, so “if we get corporate tax reform light, that could disappoint,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

 Interest rates are expected to continue to rise this year, which could be another factor limiting stock gains if the pace of rate hikes is faster than Wall Street is planning.